 - Televisions - what sizes are optimal for each room?
 How do I recess a bracket or get it tight against a wall?
 What are all the options to conceal a TV?

 - Home Theater - how big a screen do I need to plan for?
 How should I lay out the seating risers?
 How deep a platform do I need to accommodate a reclining theater chair?
-Where does the video projector go?
+Where does the video projector need to be placed?
 Do the walls need acoustic treatments?
 How do I soundproof this room?

 - Wi-Fi / Internet - my client wants great Wi-Fi, so where do we need to place all the devices to make that happen?
-Can we plan for outdoor Wi-Fi?
+Can the clients have outdoor Wi-Fi?
 My client has Internet security concerns, how do we handle that?

 - Security - where do surveillance cameras need to be mounted?
 What are the styles to choose from?
 Where do burglar alarm keypads need to be?
 Can we just use an iPad?
 Where should I put security monitors?